Pro wrestling oversaturated?

 Now let’s add the shows that are not in-ring.

-Today will be the fourth Sunday in a row that A&E has produced a biography on a former WWE star, with tonight’s show featuring Booker T.
+Sunday was the fourth week in a row that A&E has produced a biography on a former WWE star, with Sunday night’s show featuring Booker T.

-After the two-hour show ends at 10 p.m., WWE’s Most Wanted Treasures airs.
+After the two-hour show ended at 10 p.m., WWE’s Most Wanted Treasures aired.
 More on those two shows in a bit.

 The post-Raw timeslot is also when Straight Up Steve Austin airs, although that show is currently in between seasons.